 CategoriesAnnual General Meeting Beat Cancer Plan Beating Cancer Plan Cancer Mission carers Carers Guide Clinical Trials colorectal cancer COR2ED COVID-19 DiCE DiCE in the Press DiCE Masterclass Dice members DiCE Survey drugs ECCAM EFPIA EPF ESMO GI EU4Health EU Commission EU Health Policy Platform EU Policy events Gastric cancer health tips liver cancer medical news metastatic colorectal cancer oesophageal cancer pancreatic cancer Partners Patient Access Patient Rights patient stories Patient Support publications rare cancers research screening statistics Thematic Network treatment unmet needs survey

 About Digestive Cancers and the Coronavirus

-The coronavirus (COVID-19) was officially declared a pandemic by the World Health Organisation (WHO) last week.
+The coronavirus (COVID-19) was officially declared a pandemic by the World Health Organisation (WHO) in March 2020.
 DiCE would like to share the following information with digestive cancer patients during these times:

 For cancer patients currently undergoing treatment with chemotherapy or immunotherapy: